VDA5050/VDA5050/VDA5050_EN.md

 	]
 }
 ```
->Figure 6 Pseudo code of an order update.
+>Figure 6 Pseudocode of an order update.
 Please look out for the change of the "orderUpdateId"

 This also aids in the event that an orderUpdate goes missing (because of unreliable wireless network).
 The AGV can always check that the last known base node has the same nodeId (and nodeSequenceId, more on that later) as the first new base node.